(Full time) 2021 start

 Overview

-On this mainly physical geography course you will look into the processes that shape our world's dramatic landscapes and the dynamics of the atmosphere and biosphere, and how you can have a say in how we manage our future environment.
-You will also develop an appreciation of how processes at work on the Earth's surface can be described mathematically and represented in simulation models.
+Throughout this degree, you’ll look into the processes that shape our world's dramatic landscapes and the dynamics of the atmosphere and biosphere, and how you can have a say in how we manage our future environment.
+You'll also develop an appreciation of how processes at work on the Earth's surface can be described mathematically and represented in simulation models.
+For those who wish to, there is flexibility within the course structure to choose modules in human geography as well as in subjects across the University, allowing you to customise your learning to match your interests.

-Our graduates are in demand for both their specialist and transferable skills.
+You’ll develop both specialist and transferable skills.
 You’ll build skills in presenting your ideas in reports and orally, in data collection, in data analysis, and in the mathematical understanding and simulation of environmental processes.

 Course content